austinconnor1836/my-notes/greek-tragedy/Lecture 10 The Three Electras.md

 - in Euripides' Electra, she is nowhere near Agamemnon's tomb like in Aeschylus' Libation Bearers
 - an old servant comes to her and reveals a lock of hair and footprint
   - Euripides is gently paroding Aeschylus, to gently remind us that some things he did do not make sense
-- Agesthis actually practices proper xenia, giving Orestes the knife to sacrifice the animal, where Orestes stabs him
+- Aegisthus actually practices proper xenia, giving Orestes the knife to sacrifice the animal, where Orestes stabs him
-- one detail Euripides changes from Libation Bearers is that Electra accompanies Orestes inside the palace to kill Clytamnaestra
+- one detail Euripides changes from Libation Bearers is that Electra accompanies Orestes inside the palace to kill Clytemnestra
-- **Dioscuri**: divine brothers of Helen and Clytamnaestra
+- **Dioscuri**: divine brothers of Helen and Clytemnestra
   - towards the end of Euripides play
   - flown in using the **mechane**, or the crane
 - Euripides was famous for using the mechane to tie up loose ends